Sorry, you need to enable JavaScript to visit this website.

 Central Detention Facility

-Central Detention Facility The Central Detention Facility (CDF/DC Jail) is located in Southeast DC at 1901 D Street, SE.
+Central Detention FacilityThe Central Detention Facility (CDF), also referred to as the DC Jail, is located in Southeast DC at 1901 D Street, SE.
 The current facility was opened in 1976.
 In July 2002, the United States District Court for the District of Columbia vacated the population capacity limit at the DC Jail imposed in the 1985 Campbell v.
 McGruder court ruling.
-In October 2007, the Executive Administration established a population capacity at the jail of 2,164.
+In October 2007, the Executive Administration established a population capacity at CDF of 2,164.
 This number is within the ranges recommended by two consultants hired independently by the Council and the Department of Corrections leadership during 2004 and supports the agency’s compliance with the Jail Improvement Act of 2003.
-The majority of male inmates (females are housed at the Correctional Treatment Facility) housed in the Central Detention Facility are awaiting adjudication of cases or are sentenced for misdemeanor offenses.
+The majority of male residents (females are housed at the Correctional Treatment Facility) housed in the CDF are awaiting adjudication of cases or are sentenced for misdemeanor offenses.
 As a result of the National Capital Revitalization and Self-Government Improvement Act of 1997, sentenced felons are transferred to the Federal Bureau of Prisons.

 Correctional Treatment Facility